dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 1. The relying party sends a `icrc25_request_permission` request to the signer.
 2. Upon receiving the message, the signer first checks if it can process the message.
     - If the request version is not supported by the signer, the signer sends a response with an error back to the relying party.
-    - If none of the requested networks is supported by the signer, the signer sends a response with an error back to the relying party.
 3. Next, the signer presents the details of the to-be-established connection to the user and asks the user to select identities that will be paired in response.
 If the user has never interacted with this relying party before, the signer should display information explaining that the user is about to establish a connection with a new relying party.
     > **Note:** The signer should maintain a list of relying parties that are trusted by the user.
 It is recommended that signers assist users when deciding to grant permissions to new relying parties, e.g. by maintaining a list of well-known relying parties